WHERE IS YOUR HOME?

 To Jesus Christ — whose presence turns wandering souls into citizens of a Kingdom that cannot be shaken.

-To my beautiful wife Marty — whose steady faith continues to remind me what a true home looks like.
+To Marty — whose steady faith continues to remind me what a true home looks like.

 To the afflicted and the homeless — especially those who are not there by choice, those who fight each day simply to survive, to find a meal, to search through a garbage can, to rest their heads somewhere safe.
 May God look upon them with mercy, compassion, and provision.